-Long form Long format.
-Incl.
-WEIT obtained as per fit requirements CCI 1 CCI2-L All Athletes NF requirements only CCI 2 CCI3-L C or B or A FEI Athletes NF requirements + 1 CCI2-L or CCI3-S (Horse only) CCI3 CCI3-L B or A FEI Athletes NF requirements + 1 CCI3-L (Horse only) CCI 4 CCI5-L A FEI Athletes NF requirements + 1CCl4-L (As a combination)
+CCI2-L All Athletes NF requirements only CCI3-L C or B or A FEI Athletes 1 CCI2-L or 1 CCI3-S (Horse only) CCI4-L B or A FEI Athletes 1 CCI3-L (Horse only) CCI5-L A FEI Athletes with horses having not yet 1 CCI4-L (as a combination) obtained a MER at a 5-L competition CCI5-L A FEI Athletes with horses having already 2 x CCI4-S (as a combination obtained a MER at a CCI5-L competition

-NOTE: NF's have the option to apply to use CNs (National competitions) for qualification purposes only to replace events cancelled due to weather conditions and/or exceptional circumstances.
+NOTE: NFs have the option to apply to use CNs (National Competitions) for qualification purposes only to replace events cancelled due weather conditions and/or exceptional circumstances.

-Targeted CNs are those for which the FEI have received and approved a request from the relevant NF for this specific purpose.
-MERs obtained at the specific targeted national events will only count for upgrade in the same year and not for Athletes categorisation.
+Targeted CNs are those for which the FEI has received and approved a request from the relevant NF for this specific purpose.
+MERs obtained at the specific targeted national Events will only count for upgrade in the same year and not for Athletes categorisation.

 The application must be sent a minimum of 4 weeks before the Event.
-An FEI 3&4 star Technical Delegate must function at the Event taking responsibility for the technical standards/level of the Competition and must report to the FEI (TD report) including full results.
+An FEI Level 3 Technical Delegate must function at the Event taking responsibility for the technical standards/level of the Competition and must report to the FEI (TD report) including full results.

-Unified Format 2019
+Unified Format: